 A big-ticket item fund.
 Do you own a car?
 If you own a house, does it have a furnace?
 An air conditioner?
 A roof?
 All such items wear out eventually.
 And they all cost a lot of money.
 It’s a good idea to be setting aside money for them each month so you can pay for their replacement with cash.
 Oh, and do you have any children whose weddings you’d like to help pay for?

 My recommendation is to save 10-15% of your monthly gross income.
 If you have debt (other than a reasonable mortgage), once you have one month’s worth of essential living expenses in an emergency fund, take the money you had been saving and redirect it toward debt repayment.
 Once your debts are wiped out, build a fully stocked emergency fund.
 Once that’s in place, redirect most the money (8% if you had been saving 10%, 10% if you had been saving 15%) toward investing.
 Use the other 2-5% to build a big-ticket item fund.

 How are you doing on the savings front?
 What motivates you to save?
-And do you save for the three purposes mentioned above?
+What holds you back?